Cash Flow Statement (Practice Quiz)

 If you have difficulty answering the following questions, learn more about this topic by reading our Cash Flow Statement (Explanation).

-For each of the following items, indicate which part will be affected.
+For items 1-18, indicate which part will be affected.

 Depreciation Expense.